 Step 2: Additional Duties

-Often, clients who need full time housekeepers will look to ask their candidate to complete additional duties such as cooking, shopping, pet care or running errands throughout the day.
-Here are some examples of additional hours which can be incorporated into your housekeeper’s schedule:
+Often, clients who need full time housekeepers will look to ask their candidate to complete additional duties.
+These can include cooking, shopping, pet care or running errands throughout the day.
+Here are some examples of additional hours:

 Depending on how much cooking you require, you should add additional hours to include preparation and cooking of meals, as well as cleaning time.
 We would suggest you allow an additional 1 hour for breakfast preparation and clean up, 2 hours for lunch preparation and clean up and then 2 or 3 hours for dinner preparation and clean up, depending on how many people are being cooked for.